Feng Shui: Ancient Art Gains Popularity in Western and Oriental House Plans and Home Décor

 Feng Shui is a complicated science - not merely a decorating art.
 Here are some helpful ideas to get you started in creating a home environment with harmony and positive energy.

 The first rule is to get rid of all your clutter.
-A home must be uncluttered, light and airy to allow energy to flow freely within.
+A home must be uncluttered, light and energy to flow freely within.

 Shape of House